softcraft-development/typonomy/README.md

 This library uses [ESBuild](https://esbuild.github.io/api/#format) for constructing each module format.

 ### ES Module
-Exports all code as an ECMAScript Module, suitable for import:
+Exports all code as an ECMAScript Module, suitable for `import`:

 `import * as typonomy from 'typonomy'`